A wage you can live on; surely that is not too much to expect in return for full-time work?

-Studies have shown that once someone earns enough to pay their bills and pay for a few small pleasures their happiness peaks.
-In other words happiness does not directly correlate to the size of their wage packet once that wage goes above an amount they can comfortably live off.
+have shown that once someone earns enough to pay their bills and pay for a few small pleasures their happiness peaks.
+In other words, happiness doesn’t directly correlate to the size of their wage packet once it goes above an amount they can comfortably live off.

-As an employer we made a commitment to pay the Living Wage three years ago and have witnessed first-hand the benefits.
+As an employer, we made a commitment to pay the Living Wage three years ago.
+Furthermore, we have witnessed first-hand the benefits.

 So why did we do it?

-It is a choice not every business can afford, but for those than can, I believe it makes great business sense…
+It’s a choice not every business can afford, but for those that can, I believe it makes great business sense…

 - Attracting and retaining the right people is easier, particularly as we want to attract, develop and grow our talent.

 - Our people have less to worry about as they can more easily pay their bills.
-This was evidenced through our employee surveys (fair pay fell much lower in the list of what is important to them).
-Our conversations became more about how they could do better in their work as opposed to how they could earn more money
+This was evidenced through our employee surveys.
+Fair pay fell much lower in the list of what is important to them.
+Our conversations became more about how they could do better in their work as opposed to how they could earn more.

 - People were happier to stay in a job they enjoyed as the pressure to progress (and earn more) was removed